-There is sufficient funding in the Capital Budget.
+There is sufficient funding in the Capital Budget for implementation of the Cultural Heritage Landscape Study.

 (C) IMPACT ON OTHER DEPARTMENTS & USERS

 Heritage Planning staff will be working with other impacted town departments including Parks and Open Space, and Recreation and Culture to share information that may potentially impact future town projects.